The #escapes2020 conference has been postponed until 2021

 2) Resistances, practices, actions

-a) The governing of poverty; moral economies; financial-humanitarianism, data extraction and data circulation
+a) The governing of poverty; moral economies; financial-humanitarianism and data

 c) Documenting, analysing and dealing with forms of violence in forced migration; intersectional gender, sex, race, culture and class oppressions.

-c) The impacts of the hosting mechanisms or of the lack of hosting on the processes of inclusion and participation of refugees; longitudinal analysis of refugees’ biographical paths (even through self- ethnography)
+c) The impacts of the hosting mechanisms on the processes of inclusion and participa-

 In order to submit a proposal for the conference, you need to send an abstract (no longer than 500 words), a short CV (5 sentences), affiliation, contact, address and the thematic panel stream.
 Every thematic panel stream will then organise the selected proposals in different consecutive panels.

 Abstracts should be sent by

 March April 30, 2020, – in word or equivalent format – to email@example.com , putting “SURNAME_stringa X” both in the subject line and in the filename.

 Carlo Caprioglio, Jean-Pierre Cassarino, Luca Ciabarri, Emanuela Dal Zotto, Francesco Ferri, Elena Fontanari, Lucia Gennari, Letizia Mancini, Chiara Marchetti, Monica Massari, Barbara Pinelli, Martina Tazzioli, Andrea Tomaso Torre.